alicevillar/sfa_api/README.md

 ## 1. Overview

-This API, called SFA (Space Fan Art), is an API created with Flask REST-Plus following the best practices proven to secure a REST-API and showcasing the OWASP Top Ten Proactive Controls.
-This project contains two Prototypes: a monolithic architecture and a microsservice architecture.
-APOD, one of NASA's most famous Open API's, has been used as a model thoughout the development of both Prototypes:
+This API, called SFA (Space Fan Art), is an API created with Flask REST-Plus with two Prototypes: a monolithic architecture and a microsservice architecture.
+[Astronomy Picture Of The Day (APOD)](https://api.nasa.gov/), which is a NASA open API that returns the picture of the day, has been used as a model thoughout the development of both Prototypes:

-:arrow_forward: In the monolithic architecture APOD was used as an API model, user authentication and Rate Limits.
+:arrow_forward: In the monolithic architecture, APOD was used as an API model in various aspects, such as user authorisation key and rate limits.
 <br>
-:arrow_forward:In the microservice architecture, SFA-API is connected with APOD, which is a NASA open API that returns the picture of the day.
+:arrow_forward:In the microservice architecture, SFA-API is connected with APOD.
+Thus, our microservive returns a picture that comes directly from APOD.

 <br>